Lakshman76/Banking_Application/README.md

 1. Launch the application.

+2. If you are already register then do signin otherwise first signup then signin.

-2. Select the desired operation (deposit or withdraw) from the selection option.
+3. Select the desired operation (deposit or withdraw) from the selection option.

-3. Enter the necessary information as prompted by the application (e.g., deposit amount, withdrawal amount).
+4. Enter the necessary information as prompted by the application (e.g., deposit amount, withdrawal amount).

+5. Anytime you deposit or withdraw click on check balance to see how much money remaining.

-4. Follow the instructions on the screen to complete the operation.
+6. Follow the instructions on the screen to complete the operation.

-You can access the live version of the banking application [here](https://glowing-boba-b05bd4.netlify.app/).

 ## Contributing